TEGRAXD/lavalink-server/README.md

 ## Youtube Plugin Version
 `1.11.2`

-For more version see their [repository](https://github.com/lavalink-devs/youtube-source/releases) or [maven](https://maven.lavalink.dev/).
+For more versions see their [repository](https://github.com/lavalink-devs/youtube-source/releases) or [maven](https://maven.lavalink.dev/).

 ## Download
 ```bash